When to Use Self-EMDR: A Comprehensive Guide

 Before discussing when to use Self-EMDR, it’s important to understand how it differs from clinical EMDR therapy conducted by a certified professional.

-Clinical EMDR is a structured, eight-phase psychotherapy approach delivered by a trained mental health professional.
+Clinical EMDR is a structured, eight-phase approach delivered by a trained mental health professional.
+It is used to treat specific conditions such as PTSD and trauma.
 It includes:

 • Preparation and stabilization techniques

-• Processing of traumatic memories with bilateral stimulation
+• Processing of difficult memories with bilateral stimulation under professional guidance

 • Professional monitoring of emotional responses